Median Salary

 Getting Licensed in CA

-- Bachelor's Degree: From an accredited university.
+- Earn a Bachelor's Degree: From an accredited college.

 Best Neighborhoods for Elementary School Teachers